maka-io/maka-http/README.md

 ## Docs
 This is just an iteration of the Meteor HTTP package.
-It generally adheres to the original HTTP contracts, but the calls return Promises and no longer use callbacks.
+It generally adheres to the original HTTP contracts, but the calls can either return a Callback OR a Promise.

-Previously:
+You can still use:
 ```
     import { HTTP } from 'meteor/http';